 LSO Discovery

-Make lunchtime musical with a free, bite-size concert with a small group of orchestral musicians from the Guildhall School Orchestral Artistry programme.
+Make lunchtime musical with a free, bite-size concert with a small group of orchestral musicians.